cnguyen-uk/An-Introduction-to-Git/README.md

 git status
 ```

-To add files to the staging area, i.e. to track files, we can use the following syntax.
+To add files to the staging area, i.e. to track files, we can use the following syntax:

 ```Bash
 git add filename